 Using SLOB2 for PIO Testing

-Working for Violin Memory means I get to play with a lot of high performance storage.
+Working for Kaminario means I get to play with a lot of high performance storage.
 This is a Good Thing.
 But with so much cool stuff available to mess around with, how do I go about differentiating the various products and versions in my lab?
-For example, if I get hold of a new Violin Memory all flash array, how hard can I drive it using Oracle?
+For example, if I get hold of a new Kaminario all flash array, how hard can I drive it using Oracle?
 There are many load generation and benchmarking tools available out there, but I’m not interested in raw I/O performance – I can get that from the datasheet.
 I want to view the array through the lens of an Oracle database instance.